perreds/Shopify/Question_2.md

 ------------------------------------------------------------------------

-## 1. How many orders were shipped by Speedy Express in total?
+## a.
+How many orders were shipped by Speedy Express in total?
 First step:
 Join tables Orders and Shippers to create a table with the order ID and the Shipper name of each order